dassi/clonezilla-autobackup/README.md

 - Automatically start Custom backup option

-- Inspect local partitions looking for `backup.conf` configuration file in the root folder
+- Inspect local partitions looking for `clonezilla-autobackup.conf` configuration file in the root folder

-- Compare hardware ID of the target hardware to the hardware ID in the `backup.conf` (correct backup configuration check)
+- Compare hardware ID of the target hardware to the hardware ID in the `clonezilla-autobackup.conf` (correct backup configuration check)

 - Determine backup target partition (backup folder is created in the root folder on that partition)